domenic/blog.domenic.me/source/_posts/2014-02-14-the-revealing-constructor-pattern.markdown

 There are two interesting actors here:

 - `_read`, a method not meant to be called by users directly, but instead called by the internals of the stream when it's time to read data from the underlying source.
 - `push` and `emit("error", e)`, which have the capability to manipulate the stream's internal buffer and state machine.
-They too not meant to be called by users directly, but instead only by implementers, inside their `_read` method (or perhaps inside the constructor).
+They too are not meant to be called by users directly, but instead only by implementers, inside their `_read` method (or perhaps inside the constructor).

 Interestingly, these are almost exactly analogous to the promise situation. `_read` is like the executor argment passed to the promise constructor, in that it consists of user code that does the actual work.
 And `push`/`emit` are capabilities, like `resolve`/`reject`, which can be used by the work-doing function to manipulate internal state.